Lady and the Tramp: Story development

 In 1937, Joe Grant, a storyboard artist working for Walt Disney Productions, pitched an idea inspired by the antics of his English Springer Spaniel Lady, and how she got "shoved aside" by Grant's new baby.
 The twist is that the story would be told from a dog's perspective.
 Grant then presented Disney with several sketches of Lady, which Disney enjoyed.
 He then commissioned Grant to commence story development on a new animated feature.
 According to Frank Tashlin, who had worked on the film's early development, a rough story outline had been written by 1940.
 The outline included two Siamese cats that were named Nip and Tuck as secondary characters.
 Tashlin stated: "Joe Grant had models of the dog, Lady, and Sam [Cobean] and I did a story.
 I never saw the film...I think we had rats coming after the baby at the end...did they have that?
 Then that's what we did."

 In 1943, story development resumed when Disney decided to produce the story into an animated featurette.
 Grant pitched the new story, and while Disney was fascinated by the charm of the character Lady, he felt the story was lacking something "extra".
 Disney explained, "We discovered during our preliminary conferences that we only had half of the story we wanted.
 Our prim, well-bred, house-sheltered little Lady, when confronted with a crisis, just up and ran away."
-That same year, Disney then read the 1937 short story "Happy Dan, the Whistling Dog" by Ward Greene, an editor for King Features, which also distributed Disney comic strips.
+That same year, Disney then read the 1937 short story "Happy Dan, the Cynical Dog" by Ward Greene, an editor for King Features, which also distributed Disney comic strips.
 The story was later published in the February 1945 issue of Cosmopolitan magazine.
 In the story, Happy Dan was a streetwise, happy-go-lucky mutt compared to Lady, in Grant's story, who was refined.
 Disney contacted Greene and suggested a romance between the dogs, stating, "Your dog and my dog have got to get together!"
 Greene agreed, and he promptly rewrote his story retitling it "Happy Dan, the Whistling Dog, and Miss Patsy, the Beautiful Spaniel."
 Disney subsequently acquired the rights to the story.
 Back at the studio, the stray dog was first named Homer, but Grant and Dick Huemer renamed him Rags and then Bozo.
 The revised story told of the "amazing adventures" between the two mismatched canines, though it served minimal influence on the finished film.

 In 1944, Disney heard a radio play adapted from another Cosmopolitan magazine story titled "Lady".
 He then hired its author Charles "Cap" Palmer to write a story treatment.
 Palmer wrote an expanded story outline and suggested musical numbers.
 Palmer's outline resembles the plot structure of the finished film, but with differences.
 Lady is romantically pursued by Hubert, a stuffy, pompous canine (modeled after Ralph Bellamy) who lives next-door.
 The Siamese Cats were named Nip and Tuck; the intrusive rat was named Herman and was characterized with a sly personality with comic overtones.